Prathamesh01k/CDPC_TRAINING_WORKSHOP-/README.md

-# CDPC_TRAINING_WORKSHOP-
+# CDPC_TRAINING_WORKSHOP
-Name : PRATHAMESH KALE   Roll no .
-57   Section A
+Name : PRATHAMESH KALE
+Roll no .
+57
+Section - A